IV:04:09 Comprehensive Travel Regulations

-All signatures on the Claim for Travel Expenses must be original or electronic in accordance with TBR policy.
+Signatures on the Claim for Travel Expenses must be original or electronic in accordance with TBR policy.
 The approving official is responsible for the reasonableness of the claim.
-Original receipts for appropriate expenses must be attached to the form.
+Original receipts for appropriate expenses must be submitted with the claim for reimbursement.
 Expenses for books, supplies, postage, and other items that do not constitute actual traveling expenses should not be included in the claim form.

 Supporting documents for international travel should be translated in a manner that easily identifies the vendor/purchase and amount being claimed.

 The travel claim form should include total expenses associated with the trip with MTSU paid expenses and University P-Card charges being deducted to calculate balance due claimant.

 B. Separate claim for each claimant - A separate claim for reimbursement of expenses must be filed by each claimant.
 The University makes all payments for travel expenses on a reimbursement basis.
 No employee is authorized to have expenses billed to the University.

 C. Foreign Nationals – Travel claims for non-U.S. citizens should include a copy of the VISA, passport, IAP-66 or I-20 papers, and a Foreign National Information Form.
 MTSU Faculty and Staff should not agree to reimburse travel for non-U.S. citizens until all of the immigration paperwork has been completed and reviewed by Accounting Services.

 1. In all cases, team transportation will be arranged through established University procedures, and travel itineraries are to be arranged in advance.